 Finding work, employers and tax

-Before you start looking for work, make sure you understand your work restrictions.
+Before you start looking for work, make sure you understand your work restrictions so that you know how much work and what type of work you can do.
 You might need to explain them to employers.
-But you can refer employers to Home Office guidance about your work rights.
+See our page about working as a student for information about restrictions and if needed, you can refer employers to Home Office guidance about your work rights

 • looking for suitable work including internships